skupperproject/skupper-docs/input/kube-yaml/service-exposure.md

 * An attached connector is a connector in a peer namespace, that is, not the site namespace.
 * The AttachedConnectorBinding is a binding to an attached connector in a peer namespace and is created in the site namespace.
+* Creating attached connectors requires that Skupper is deployed cluster wide.

 **Procedure**